-3. Significant Permit Modification [The District may allow a source to operate, with certain provisions/cautions, up to 12 months before applying.]
-[Reference: 40 CFR Part 70.5(a)(1)(ii)]
+3. Significant Permit Modification [Reference: 40 CFR Part 70.5(a)(1)(ii)]

 After obtaining any required preconstruction permits, an owner or operator shall submit a standard District application for each emissions unit affected by a proposed permit revision that qualifies as a significant permit modification.
 Upon request by the APCO, an owner or operator shall submit copies of the latest preconstruction permit for each affected emissions unit.
 The emissions unit(s) shall not commence operation until the APCO takes final action to approve the permit revision.